Skip to content

 uv run mkdocs serve

-Strict build (fails on broken internal links — this is what CI runs):
+Strict build (fails on broken internal links — what CI runs):

 uv run mkdocs build --strict